kalisio/skeleton/docs/guides/development/test.md

 * the map catalog and controls

 ::: warning
-To use the kdk test libraries, you must the following lines to your app's package.json:
+To use the kdk test libraries, you must add the following lines to your app's package.json:
 ```json
 "pixelmatch": "^5.2.0",
 "pngjs": "^5.0.0",